malickbax/readme-generator/README.md

 ![Licence](http://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-A convenient solution for developers to generate a README file for their projects
+A convenient solution for developers to generate a README file for their projects.
+This is a command line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.

 ## Table of Contents
 - [Description](#description)